What are Fractures?

 How Common are Fractures?

-In the US, 250,000 to 500,000 women break a hip or spinal bone every year—90% of the time from a fall.
-About half of women over the age of 85 fall every year.
+In the United States, 250,000 to 500,000 women break a hip or spinal bone every year—90% of the time from a fall.
+One in four men and one in two women over age 50 will break a bone due to osteoporosis.